nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-TutorAid detects that the command keyed in is incorrect. (e.g. wrong format, missing arguments, invalid indices)
+TutorAid detects that the command keyed in is incorrect. (e.g. wrong format, missing arguments, invalid indices).
     * 3a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
     * 3a2.
 Tutor re-enters the command, along with the necessary arguments.

 Steps 3a1-3a2 are repeated until the command entered is correct.

 Use case resumes from Step 4.

+* 4a.
+TutorAid detects that the student does not have any progress note.
+    * 4a1.
+TutorAid displays a warning message that this student does not have any existing progress note.

+Use case ends.

 **Use case 7: Set up a lesson**